FuReSH/serienmail/README.md

 ## Installation

-The script expects `mutt` for sending out emails, plus several Python packages.
+The script expects `mutt` for sending out emails, plus the following Python packages: argparse, os, pandas, pathlib, shlex, subprocess, sys, yaml.

 In order to install, clone the repository, install the Python packages, make sure to put the `serienmail` script into a folder that is in your PATH, and make it executable.

 ## Usage

 Run `serienmail --init` to write a plain configuration file in the working directory.
 Then define the variables given in the config file (see defaults in the config file comments).
 Write all participant information into a csv file with the columns: Name, Email, TN-Bestätigung (this is the filename).
 Then run the program again without the --init flag => Mails should be sent through the given mutt account.

+## Todo

+- simplify installation with Python poetry
+- build web application for workshop management, including registration, or start using moodle or any other system ready to go :)